keslerlee/personal-website/src/content/pages/about.md

   </div>
 </div>

-I’m **Kesler Lee**, a junior studying Computer Science at Arizona State University.
-I’m passionate about building scalable data pipelines and machine learning.
+I’m Kesler, a junior studying Computer Science at Arizona State University.
+My technical interests lie in data pipelines and machine learning, with a focus on resilient and scalable software that adapts to new challenges.